This text is translated into Russian by google automatic human level neural machine.

 It is noteworthy that the ecologist does not rule out the "nuclear trace" in the high background radiation on Lake Baikal, recalling the results of the research of the scientists of Sosnovgeology, who several years ago proved that after the explosion near Semipalatinsk, the radiation deposition fell even over Lake Baikal.

 - Moreover, on Baikal scientists have fixed obvious spots of radiation contamination.
 I think that both processes can take place, "Ryabtsev concluded.

-In November 2017, scientists of the Baikal Expedition public research project, conducting a hydrochemical study of Baikal water and soil in the summer, announced the first results of the survey, stating that high levels of toxic substances such as copper, lead and zinc were recorded in Baikal.
-According to one of the experts' versions, the substances could get into Baikal through the rivers as a result of “uncontrolled mining operations”.
+In November 2017, scientists of the Baikal Expedition social-scientific project, who conducted a hydrochemical study of Baikal water and soil in the summer, announced the first results of their research, announcing that Baikal had an increased content of toxic substances such as copper, lead and zinc.
+According to one of the experts' versions, the substances could have entered Lake Baikal through the rivers as a result of "uncontrolled mining operations."

 Meanwhile, the governor of the Irkutsk region Sergey Levchenko at the end of December last year сообщил, that from January 2018 the special interdepartmental working group will begin to operate to check the objects of the tourist industry on Lake Baikal with the participation of foreign capital.
 This decision was made after reports of the massive construction of Chinese hotels and cafes in Listvyanka and on the island of Olkhon.
 According to the governor, "Unfortunately, the federal legislation does not prevent foreigners from buying land in settlements near Baikal by intermediaries, but the region will look for ways to prevent this."